UCI-GDIM32-W25/hw1-xichanz/README.md

 ## Open-Source Assets
 If you added any other outside assets, list them here!
 - [Sprout Lands sprite asset pack](https://cupnooble.itch.io/sprout-lands-asset-pack) - character and item sprites

+## Prof comments
+Thank you for clearly connecting your HW1 break-down to the code that you wrote and the way you set up your Unity Scene!
+You'll earn full points for this Devlog.

+Please make sure your in-class activity notes and your Devlog are sorted in to the proper sections- I moved some text around based on what I assumed was your activity VS. your Devlog.
+This will make it a lot easier for me to read.
+Also, you might want to check out the [README formatting guide here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).